gmreburn/create-react-webext/readme.md

 	└── manifest.json
 ```

-No configuration or complicated folder structures, only the files you need to build your web extension.<br>
+No configuration or complicated folder structures, only the files you need to build your browser extension.<br>
 Once the installation is done, you can open your project folder:

 ```sh